 Version: October 2021

-This Data Protection Agreement ("DPA") sets out the parties’ data protection obligations under Applicable Laws which arise where the Processor’s Processing of Personal Data on behalf of the Controller under the Principal Agreement in respect of the Services.
+This Data Processing Agreement ("DPA") sets out the parties’ data processing obligations under Applicable Laws which arise where the Processor’s Processing of Personal Data on behalf of the Controller under the Principal Agreement in respect of the Services.

 Appbot Pty Ltd ("Appbot") and the User are parties to the Principal Agreement whereby the User procures certain products and services from Appbot.